jingsu96/rust/eval_expr/README.md

 - v3: This version we accumulate the result from the tokens and return the result as a number.
 - v4: This version includes new operators: `*` and `/` and also modified the `eval_expr` function to handle these operators. since `*` and `/` have higher precedence than `+` and `-`, we need to handle them first.
 - v5: Refactor tokenize function, optimized the `Tokenize` struct and implemented the `Iterator` trait for it.
+- v6: Refactor `eval_expr` function, using `Expr` struct to store the tokens and result.